How to Track the Candidate Journey

 February 2, 2026

 Every ATS models hiring pipelines differently.
-Some systems expose a rich set of interview stages.
-Others collapse progress into a single status field.
-Some provide detailed event logs.
-Others overwrite records in place.
+Some expose a rich set of interview stages; others collapse progress into a single status field.
+Some provide detailed event logs; others overwrite records in place.
 Even basic concepts like interviews, feedback, and documents vary in structure and availability.

 For a product or platform team, this creates immediate challenges: